Multi Capable Airman Expeditionary Skills Training B-Roll

 Airmen participate in tier one of the Multi Capable Airman Expeditionary Skills Training at Davis-Monthan Air Force Base, Arizona, Dec.
 9, 2022.
 The MCA course is designed to train Airmen across several career fields critical war-fighting fundamentals such as tactical combat casualty care, identifying improvised explosive devices and heavy arms familiarization.
-(U.S. Air Force video by Senior Airman Anabel Del Valle)
+(Video by U.S. Airman 1st Class Zachary Nordheim)

 |Date Taken: